rasheed1306/docker-netflix-scraper/README.md

 - **Cold start**: If `public.movies` is empty, fetch from 2020-01-01
 - **Incremental**: Otherwise, fetch from `MAX(added_at) - 8 days`

-### Null Rating Backfill Pass
+### Backfill Passes (Run First on Every Execution)
-At the start of every run, before the page loop:
+Before discovering new movies, the scraper automatically fills in gaps for existing data:
-1. Query all rows where `rating IS NULL` and `imdb_id IS NOT NULL`
+1. **Ratings backfill**: Query rows where `rating IS NULL` and `imdb_id IS NOT NULL`, call OMDB concurrently (10 at a time), batch update successful fetches
-2. Call OMDB concurrently for all candidates
-3. Update rows where a rating is now available
-4. Skip still-NULL results — they'll be retried next week
+2. **Embeddings backfill**: Query rows where `embedding IS NULL`, batch descriptions into OpenAI calls (20 per call), batch update vectors
+3. **Trailers backfill**: Query rows where `trailer_url IS NULL`, call TMDB videos first, then YouTube fallback (5 concurrent), batch update URLs

 ### Per-Page Pipeline (20 movies)
 1. Filter out movies already in DB (using `tmdb_id` set)